catseye/Robin/doc/Design_Decisions.markdown

 #### Should Robin allow improper lists?

-Decision: Yes
+Decision: No.
-Chance of changing: Moderate.

-Drawing directly from the Lisp/Scheme tradition, and being supported by the idea that the core semantics should admit as much "goo" as possible ("it's not a language so much as it's a building material"), with static analysis, if desired, being layered on top of that -- improper lists are currently allowed in Robin.
+Drawing directly from the Lisp/Scheme tradition, and being supported by the idea that the core semantics should admit as much "goo" as possible ("it's not a language so much as it's a building material"), with static analysis, if desired, being layered on top of that, improper lists were originally allowed in Robin.

-However, there are several points not in their favour, and I might remove them.
+However, there are several points that can be made against them, so they were removed from the language.

 * We may want to base everything on "goo", but we should want clean "goo".